 What is Email Validation and Verification?

 Having a killer email campaign is an integral part of any marketing plan.
 But even the best campaign strategy in the world doesn’t mean anything if it never reaches your target audience.
 Research shows that over 20 percent of email addresses entered into online forms contain some kind of error, rendering them useless and automatically slashing your prospect base by a significant portion.
+We’ll cover how to ensure prospects see your campaign in this email marketing white paper.

 Worse, sending out emails that don’t reach the intended recipients is also a waste of your sales team’s valuable time, with anywhere from 35-50% of orders going to the team who makes first contact.
 Bounced emails prevent your sales team from making those connections and positioning your company to capitalize quickly on new business opportunities.